Alexandru Philippide: Origins and early career

-Born in Bârlad in the Tutova County of Western Moldavia region, his father Iancu was deputy prefect of a plasă during the reign of Alexandru Ion Cuza, and owned land at Cerțești, a village to the south.
+Philippide was born in Bârlad, Tutova County, Western Moldavia; this region is coterminous the autonomous state of Moldavia, which had joined the United Principalities during the close of 1858, shortly ahead of the linguist's birth.
+His father Iancu was deputy prefect of a plasă during the reign of Alexandru Ion Cuza, and owned land at Cerțești, a village to the south.
 Philippide was of Greek origin on his father's side, the family originating in Milies, a village at the foot of Mount Pelion in Thessaly.
-His great-grandfather's brother Daniel Philippidis, a historian and geographer, settled in Iași at the turn of the 19th century.
+His great-grandfather's brother Daniel Philippidis, a historian and geographer, had settled in Iași at the turn of the 19th century.
 His family origins were a source of pride, even in old age: asked by Nicolae Bănescu if he was of Aromanian background, the linguist replied, "no, no, we're entirely Greek!"

 Alexandru attended primary school (1866–1870) and Gheorghe Roșca Codreanu High School (1870–1877), both in his native city.
-Subsequently, he enrolled in the University of Iași, earning his degree in 1881.
+After taking his baccalaureate in May 1878, he enrolled in the University of Iași, earning his degree, "with top honors", in 1881.
 Pursuing specialized study at the University of Halle-Wittenberg from 1888 to 1890, he took courses in classical and modern philology, archaeology and the history of Greek philosophy.
 While there, he met Eduard Sievers, Heinrich Keil and Hermann Suchier, becoming close friends with the latter.
 A librarian at the Central University Library of Iași from 1881 to 1884, he subsequently taught at the city's National College.
-He was hired there to fill a vacancy caused by the death of an admired teacher, Alexandru Lambrior.
+He was hired there to fill a vacancy caused by the death of an admired teacher, Alexandru Lambrior, having received good referrals from the university, which managed the school.